8 Best Solar Companies in Blackhawk, IL

 Net metering is a power purchasing policy that allows solar energy system owners to receive compensation for the amount of energy they put back into the grid.
 It's available in most states and is a great way to reduce energy costs.

 The answer will depend on your specific needs and goals.
-Generally speaking, monocrystalline solar panels are the most efficient for homes in Blackhawk.
+In most cases, monocrystalline solar panels are the most efficient for houses in Blackhawk.
 However, if lowering cost is your top priority, then you could polycrystalline or thin-film solar panels.
-When you're choosing a contractor, make sure to ask about the brand names and models of solar panels an installer offers and the benefits and drawbacks of each.
+When you're gathering estimates, make sure to ask about the brand names and models of solar panels a contractor offers and the benefits and drawbacks of each.